 NSW Department of Primary Industries (DPI) is working together with other jurisdictions (states, territories and the Commonwealth) to help minimise the risk of White Spot Disease spreading.

-White Spot Disease is a declared disease under Schedule 6B of the Fisheries Management Act 1994.
+White Spot Disease is declared as Prohibited Matter under Schedule 2 of the Biosecurity Act 2015.
 This includes a duty to report the presence or suspected presence of white spot disease at any place to NSW DPI and strictly prohibits any dealings with this biosecurity matter or associated carriers.

 What you can do to help prevent the spread of White Spot Disease